-Chinese doctor who warned of early coronavirus infections has died
+Chinese Doctor Who Warned of Early Virus Infections Has Died

-A Chinese doctor, Li Wenliang, who was reprimanded by police after warning colleagues about a new respiratory disease emerging in Wuhan, has died after falling ill, according to a person familiar with the matter.
+A Chinese doctor who was reprimanded by police after warning colleagues about a new respiratory disease emerging in Wuhan has died after falling ill, according to a person familiar with the matter.

-Li had been admitted to a hospital in early January and later confirmed to have the coronavirus, according to a post on his social-media account.
+The doctor, Li Wenliang, had been admitted to a hospital in early January and later confirmed to have the coronavirus, according to a post on his social media account.
 The exact cause of death wasn’t immediately known.

 Li on Dec.
 30 posted in a social media group about a SARS-like illness that within weeks would explode into the coronavirus epidemic that has infected more than 25,000 people.
 Days after his warning, he was reprimanded by police for rumor-mongering online, according to his social media account.
 The Chinese Supreme Court later said the police were wrong to have taken the actions they did against Li.